Call Now: 780-218-7444

 It is super easy to get carried away with all the extras that could be/ should be done “since you are doing it anyway”.

 This is a classic thought process and a surefire way to get in over your head.
-Adding items can add up and they were not part of the original contract.
-If you are planning to just do floors and paint, stick to your plan.
+Adding items can add up despite not being part of the original contract.
+If you are planning to do floors and paint, stick to your plan.
 Make sure that in your interviews you have asked enough questions to ensure that this topic doesn’t come up.

-If you are painting, ask what is included in that whole process?
-Ask what would be an “add on”, while you are doing the interview so that you can decide how far to take it, before the work starts.
+If you are painting, ask what is included in that whole process.
+Ask what would be an “add-on”, while you are interviewing so you can decide how far to take it, before the work starts.

-You can expect 10-20% on top of your original quote for contingency funds and unexpected issues, as their always are!
+You can expect 10-20% on top of your original quote for contingency funds and unexpected issues, as there always are!

-Quotes should include material, fixtures and labor that will be required to complete project to the specifications.
-It should also outline who is buying and delivering these items to the site, who cleans up and who pays for clean up.
+The quotes should include the material, fixtures, and labor that would be required to complete the project to the specifications.
+It should also outline who is buying and delivering these items to the site, who cleans up, and who pays for clean up.

 Have Detailed Contracts

 How detailed?
-So detailed that if, God forbid, all parties in the contract passed away, a lawyer could easily and plainly see what was to be done and what stage money was payable.
+So detailed that if God forbid, all parties in the contract passed away, a lawyer could easily see what was to be done and what stage money was payable.
 And what money was already paid.
 A contractor that balks at this idea is not one that you should hire.
-Contracts protect all parties so if they are unwilling to sign something or create a contract with you, then re-think hiring them.
+Contracts protect all parties so if they are unwilling to sign something or create a contract with you, then maybe re-think hiring them.

 Insurance